A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Application to autoimmune response treatment

 \subsection{Numerical simulations}

-Here, some numerical simulations are performed, towards the new kinetic model, by using some standard tools of MATLAB.
-Firstly, we aim at simulating the behavior of the solution in the non-treatment scenario (system \eqref{SistAutA}-\eqref{SistAutT}), showing stability results outlined analytically in the previous Subsection.
-In particular, it is possible to appreciate how the rate of activation of NBCs due to interaction with MSBCs influences the initial level of recurrence, before a stabilization to the equilibrium solution.
-Furthermore, we want to inquire the non-autonomous case \eqref{SistMacA}-\eqref{SistMacT}, in which therapy is included.
-In this case, boundedness of the solution is verified for considerably long time, according to the peculiar choice of the shape for external force.
-Moreover, parameters are set such that the behavior of the solution, with respect to the non-treatment scenario, ensures the expected effects of the therapy on the autoimmune dynamics.
+Here, some numerical simulations are performed, towards the kinetic model, by using { the standard MATLAB tool \textsf{ode45}, built upon the explicit Runge-Kutta $(4,5)$ formula known as Dormand-Prince pair \cite{dormand1980family}}.
+Firstly, we aim to simulate the behavior of the solution in the nontreatment scenario (system \eqref{SistNoTeA}-\eqref{SistNoTeT}), showing stability results outlined analytically in the previous Subsection.
+Furthermore, we want to inquire about the nonautonomous case \eqref{SistComA}-\eqref{SistComT}, in which therapy is included.
+Moreover, parameters are set such that the behavior of the solution, with respect to the nontreatment scenario, ensures the expected effects of the therapy on the autoimmune dynamics.

-For the treatment-free case, assuming parameters as in \eqref{Pars}, referring to the bifurcation diagram in Figure \ref{fig1}, we take $\tau_N=0.8$, that provides the bifurcation value $\bar\eta_{23}=0.2839$.
-Thus, we fix two different values for $\eta_{23}$, more precisely $\eta_{23}=0.285$ and $\eta_{23}=5$, and perform simulations taking as initial data a perturbation of equilibrium state $E_3$.
-We show results for the first case in Panel (a), Figure \ref{fig2}, and for the second in Panels (b) and (c), Figure \ref{fig2}, respectively.
-In particular, by taking values of $\eta_{23}$ closer to the bifurcation threshold $\bar\eta_{23}$, we have a later stabilization of involved quantities.
+For the treatment-free case, assuming parameters as in \eqref{Pars}, referring to the bifurcation diagram in Figure \ref{fig1}, we take $\tau_N=0.5$, that provides the bifurcation value $\bar M=0.42$.
+We point out that, from a modeling point of view, only a choice of $\tau_N<{\tau_N}_c=1.08$ is meaningful.
+Thus, we fix two different values for $\bar M$, more precisely $\bar M=0.1$ and $\bar M=0.5$, that are one below and one above the line $\mathcal{C}_2$, respectively.
+Then, we want to test the effects of treatment in both cases, thus we fix response parameters as follows

-The equilibrium values for population densities corresponding to equilibrium $E_3=(A_3, \,N_3\,M_3\,T_3)$ for both choices of parameters are reported in Table \ref{tab1}.
-We underline here that the behavior of $SAPCs$ is not affected by the value of $\eta_{23}$.
-On the other hand, a higher value of $\eta_{23}$, i.e. the activation rate of NBCs by MSBCs, leads to a faster reaching of equilibrium configuration.

-Further simulations aim at testing the impact of therapy on this kinetic model.
-At this aim, we choose $\epsilon=0.1$ and fix response parameters, along with specific constants of treatments, as follows